AutomatedLab/AutomatedLab/README.md

 AutomatedLab (AL) enables you to setup test and lab environments on Hyper-v or Azure with multiple products or just a single VM in a very short time.
 There are only two requirements you need to make sure: You need the DVD ISO images and a Hyper-V host or an Azure subscription.

+## Sponsors

+Huge thanks to our regular sponsor [@chocolatey](https://github.com/chocolatey)!
+In case you have lived under a rock (or worked mainly on non-Windows systems) for the past decade, Chocolatey is a brilliant package management system with a public binary package gallery as well as self-hosted options complete with enterprise-grade support.
+Give it a try with a local lab environment - it could not be easier 😊 Start with a Domain Controller and a Certificate Authority to validate not only package distribution, but also digital signatures.

 ### Requirements

 Apart from the module itself your system needs to meet the following requirements: